“A child who doesn’t read is a child who doesn’t dream”.

 I was supposed to work in my family Law business, which I did for a few years.
 Then I decided to follow my heart and I started traveling the world with my favorite novels in my backpack.
 I’ve been living in many places across Europe, the Caribbean area and South America.
 I am always open to new opportunities anywhere in this wonderful world, therefore, I was glad to join this project and share with you my passion for reading and traveling which are more or less the same thing…

 And Frank, who entrusted us his Brief Dialogue on Happiness and keeps this blog up to date (with tremendous delay).
+He also takes care of our texts in Italian.
+You can visit him at his personal blog: here.

 I started to give free books to the young in 2014, when I met the “poor president” Pepe Mujica, in Montevideo.
 I came to believe that this was my true vocation.
 In our modern societies, obsessed by competitions of all sorts and run by analphabet politicians which offer smartphones, I decided to offer books instead.
 But I did everything alone and it was quite sad.
 When Félicia and the others joined me and we created Articoli Liberi, everything became more funny.
 Our project is getting more and more structured and we are giving thousands of copies all around the world…